KasperHolck/RazerSoundService/readme.md

 ### 3. Packaging

-1. From the rust release folder move the rust executable into dist/server.dist/
+1. From the rust release folder move the rust executable into dist/dependencies/server.dist/

+2. Install [NSSM](https://nssm.cc/download) and move the executable into dist/dependencies

-2. Drag the dist folder onto the desktop
+3. Drag the dist folder onto the desktop

-3. Run the dist/tray.dist/RazerSoundServiceTray.exe
+4. Run the dist/dependencies/tray.dist/RazerSoundServiceTray.exe

-4. A folder will open, drag the whole dist folder into there
+5. A folder will open, drag the whole dist folder into there

-5. Run the ./dist/tray.dist/RazerSoundServiceTray.exe again as administrator.
+6. Run the ./dist/dependencies/tray.dist/RazerSoundServiceTray.exe again as administrator.

-6. For ease of use create a shortcut to this executable and place to desktop.
+7. For ease of use create a shortcut to this executable and place to desktop.

 ## Usage